joebew42/joebew42.github.io/_posts/2025-04-06-growing-systems-towards-ddd-event-sourcing-and-event-driven-architecture.markdown

 - **Decoupling matters**.
 Even if you are using all three approaches, they should remain loosely coupled.
 A change in your event publishing strategy should not require changes to your domain model.
 - **The Application Service is your transactional boundary**.
 It defines the atomic scope of a use case, ensuring all related changes happen together, or not at all.

-I hope this article gave you a clearer mental model of how these concepts like DDD, Event-Sourcing, and Event-Driven, relates each other, and how they can coexist without coupling your code.
+I hope this article gave you a clearer mental model of how concepts like DDD, Event-Sourcing, and Event-Driven relate to each other, and how they can coexist without coupling your code

 Also, I wanted to highlight how the design of a system can happen in an incremental way.